yunaranyancat/musubi/author.md

 >what will I become in the next few years?

-After being a college student for almost `4` years (~~get~~ ~~me~~ ~~out~~), doing an internship as a back-end developer for `3` months and another `3` months as a front-end developer, he finally concluded, that, becoming a software developer is his second option.
-He then started to invest his time in learning more about infosec, started to sharpen his arsenal, and now..
+After being a college student for almost `4` years (~~get~~ ~~me~~ ~~out~~), doing an internship doing back-end programming for `3` months and another `3` months doing front-end, he finally concluded, that, becoming a software developer is not the best option, yet.
+He started to invest his time in learning more about infosec, cybersec, then started to sharpen his arsenal, and now..

 he's still a **noob**.